Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 It measures only 0.9 inches in thickness, which can make it a little tough to hold steady.
 But it will fit into a pocket easily.

-Because the PowerShot ELPH 360 HS is such a thin camera, having a 12X optical zoom lens is a nice feature that’s not always available on thin, point and shoot cameras.
+Because the PowerShot ELPH 360 HS is such a thin camera, having a 12X optical zoom lens is a nice feature that’s not always available on thin, point-and-shoot cameras.
 For example, a Canon PowerShot ELPH 110 HS shows this older camera has only a 5X optical zoom lens.
+The significant digital zoom lens truly makes a difference when trying to capture decent pictures of subjects at a distance.
+Pair the zooming feature with the Optical Image Stabilizer feature, and you’re on your way to taking sharp, clear photos of distant targets.

 The Canon 360 doesn’t include a viewfinder, so you’ll need to use the LCD screen to frame all photos.
-Canon gave the PowerShot ELPH 360 a 3.0-inch screen (measured diagonally) of above average quality with 461,000 pixels of resolution.
+Canon gave the PowerShot ELPH 360 a 3.0-inch screen (measured diagonally) of above-average quality with 461,000 pixels of resolution.
 It would’ve been helpful to have a touch screen LCD for the inexperienced photographers at which Canon has aimed the ELPH 360, but this camera’s display screen has no touch or tilting capabilities.
+Moreover, its 3-inch LCD screen size may be disappointing to some since it’s not tiltable like that of the Nikon Coolpix B500, and it’ll have to substitute for the lack of a viewfinder.

 You’ll find both a USB port and an HDMI port with the PowerShot ELPH 360 HS.

 The small image sensor’s problems are noticeable primarily in poor lighting conditions.
 If you’re shooting outdoors with plenty of light, the Canon PowerShot ELPH 360 will produce pleasing images that are sharply focused and vibrantly colored.
-As with most entry level cameras, Canon did not include any ability to shoot in the RAW image format with this model — JPEG only.
+As with most entry-level cameras, Canon did not include any ability to shoot in the RAW image format with this model — JPEG only.
+By using its CMOS Sensor with the DIGIC 4+ Image Processor together, this camera overall takes good quality photos, especially in low lighting conditions.

-One of the reasons this camera is able to perform quickly in adequate outdoor lighting is because of the above average autofocus feature Canon provided.
-When the light in the scene is strong, the PowerShot ELPH 360’s autofocus mechanism is fast and accurate, especially compared to other point and shoot cameras.
+One of the reasons this camera can perform quickly in adequate outdoor lighting is because of the above-average autofocus feature Canon provided.
+When the light in the scene is strong, the PowerShot ELPH 360’s autofocus mechanism is fast and accurate, especially compared to other point-and-shoot cameras.
+This camera uses a max aperture of f/3.6 (W) and f/7.0 (T) and a shutter speed of 1-1/2000 sec.
+Regarding the number of recording pixels per aspect ratio, for large still images, this camera has 5184 x 2912 for 16:9, 5184 x 3456 for 3:2, and 5184 x 3888 for 4:3, and 3888 x 3888 for 1:1.

-As with most cameras with a small 1/2.3-inch image sensor, the PowerShot ELPH 360 struggles in its low light photography.
-You’ll be limited to a maximum ISO setting of 3200 with this model, and noise becomes a problem with images once you set the ISO to 800 or 1600.
+As with most cameras with a small 1/2.3-inch image sensor, the PowerShot ELPH 360 struggles in its low-light photography.
+You’ll be limited to a maximum ISO setting of 3200 with this model, and the noise becomes a problem with images once you set the ISO to 800 or 1600.

 The camera’s recording speeds slow considerably when you’re forced to use the flash, and you may notice some photos with shadows in the corners when using the tiny flash that’s embedded in the corner of the front of the camera.
 Unfortunately, you cannot add an external flash to the ELPH 360.